Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Introduction

 This work investigates how the medical imaging community can combine the use of SDL with soft labels to reach a state of synergy.
-While the original SDL surrogate was posed as a relaxed form of the Dice score, naively inputting soft labels to SDL is possible (e.g.\ in open-source segmentation libraries~\cite{SMPIakubovskii2019,MMSegmentation2020,nnU-NetIsenseeNatureMethods2021,MedISegZhangarXiv2022}) but will push the predictions towards 0-1 outputs rather than make them similar to the soft labels~\cite{TheoreticalBertelsMIA2021,JMLsWangarXiv2023}.
+While the original SDL surrogate was posed as a relaxed form of the Dice score, naively inputting soft labels to SDL is possible (e.g.\ in open-source segmentation libraries~\cite{SMPIakubovskii2019,MMSegmentation2020,nnU-NetIsenseeNatureMethods2021,MedISegZhangarXiv2022}), but it tends to push predictions towards 0-1 outputs rather than make them resemble the soft labels~\cite{TheoreticalBertelsMIA2021,NoisyNordstromarXiv2023,JMLsWangNeurIPS2023}.
 Consequently, the use of SDL when dealing with soft labels might not align with a user's expectations, with potential adverse effects on the Dice score, model calibration and volume estimation~\cite{TheoreticalBertelsMIA2021}.

-More recently~\cite{JMLsWangarXiv2023}, this incompatibility to soft labels has been assigned to many regional losses, e.g.~\cite{OptimalNowozinCVPR2014,SoftJaccardRahmanISVC2016,Lovasz-softmaxLossBermanCVPR2018,LovaszHingeYuTPAMI2018,PixIoUYuICML2021}.
-Motivated by this observation, firstly (Sect.~\ref{sec:methods}), we propose two probabilistic extensions of SDL, i.e., Dice semimetric losses (DMLs), which satisfy the conditions of a semimetric and are fully compatible with both hard and soft labels.
-In a setting with hard labels, DMLs are identical to SDL and can safely replace SDL in existing implementations.
-Secondly (Sect.~\ref{sec:experiments}), we perform extensive experiments on the public QUBIQ, LiTS and KiTS benchmarks to empirically confirm the potential synergy of DMLs with soft labels (e.g.\ averaging, LS, KD) over hard labels (e.g.\ majority voting, random selection).
+Motivated by this observation, we first (in Sect.~\ref{sec:methods}) propose two probabilistic extensions of SDL, namely, Dice semimetric losses (DMLs).
+These losses satisfy the conditions of a semimetric and are fully compatible with soft labels.
+In a standard setting with hard labels, DMLs are identical to SDL and can safely replace SDL in existing implementations.
+Secondly (in Sect.~\ref{sec:experiments}), we perform extensive experiments on the public QUBIQ, LiTS and KiTS benchmarks to empirically confirm the potential synergy of DMLs with soft labels (e.g.\ averaging, LS, KD) over hard labels (e.g.\ majority voting, random selection).